euyixiyue/scam/README.md

-You will become rich and famous unless you don't.
+You are a fluke of the universe; you have no right to be here.